Unraveling SloppyLemming’s operations across South Asia

 Cloudflare’s mission is to help build a better Internet.
 And a better Internet can only exist with forces of good that detect, disrupt and degrade threat actors who seek to erode trust and bend the Internet for personal or political gain.
 Enter Cloudforce One – Cloudflare’s dedicated team of world-renowned threat researchers, tasked with publishing threat intelligence to arm security teams with the necessary context to make fast, confident decisions.
 We identify and defend against attacks with unique insight that no one else has.

-The foundation of our visibility is Cloudflare’s global network – one of the largest in the world – as Cloudflare is used as a reverse proxy by nearly 20% of all websites.
+The foundation of our visibility is Cloudflare’s global network – one of the largest in the world – which encompasses about 20% of the Internet.
 Our services are adopted by millions of users across every corner of the Internet, giving us unparalleled visibility into global events – including the most interesting attacks on the Internet.
 This vantage point allows Cloudforce One to execute real-time reconnaissance, disrupt attacks from the point of launch, and turn intelligence into tactical success.